MahmoudMuhammedAli/WE-Wurks-back-end/README.md

 # NOTE FOR THE TA : <br/>
 ### The origenal front-end Repo can be found here and it's written by mohammed said: `https://github.com/KreativeKommit/wewurx`
-you need to either have a .env file with the data base uri and the port to run run on "prefered port`4000`" and also the token for JWT<br/> if you don't want to do that you can just add `ACCESS_TOKEN_SECRET="de1c6041fdbe59a5deef0c3af522155a1492fcd0090b9c107842ed1c" MONGO_URI="mongodb+srv://mohamed:Password@cluster0.gbtdd.mongodb.net/wewurx?retryWrites=true&w=majority"` in app.js of the back-end.
+- You need to either have a .env file with the data base uri and the port to run run on "prefered port`4000`" and also the token for JWT.<br/> <br/> <br/>
+- If you don't want to do that you can just add <br/> `ACCESS_TOKEN_SECRET="de1c6041fdbe59a5deef0c3af522155a1492fcd0090b9c107842ed1c" MONGO_URI="mongodb+srv://mohamed:Password@cluster0.gbtdd.mongodb.net/wewurx?retryWrites=true&w=majority"` <br/> in app.js of the back-end.
 <br/><br/><br/>